HamishClulee/more-art-than.science/front/src/views/posts/betterstyles.md

 ```

 It’s a very simple/basic one, but the idea here is that there are two rules for the width of the `<div>`.
 Which one does the broswer choose to use?
 This example is simple, it's the most recently used rule.
 So the width would be 80%.

-What about if I added these two items…
+What about if I added these two items...

 ```scss
 // main.css